 Starting in Zimbabwe, this overland accommodated safari visits the spectacular Victoria Falls and then heads into Botswana to explore wildlife-rich Chobe.
 From there we wind our way through the beautiful waterways of Okavango and into Namibia with its vast, arid plains.
 A night in Windhoek is followed by two days spotting game at Etosha.
 We end our safari at Namibia's 'Adventure Capital', Swakopmund.

 Highlights of this overland accommodated safari include

 This is the trip of a lifetime.
-The beauty is in not only the destination, but the travelling itself.
+The beauty is not only the destination but the travelling itself.
 Make life-long friends on the road as you see spectacular scenery and spot abundant wildlife.
 This is Africa.
 Real Africa.

 The rest of the day is free for exploring the town of Victoria Falls and doing adventure activities.
 The area offers a huge range of activities - from bungee jumping to white river rafting and gorge swinging.
 Book a couple of days at the Falls before we start on safari if you'd like to do more of these.